Giving Back to the Community

 Project Warmth - Warming our Community with Quilts

 Project Warmth, an entity within the guild that arranges donations of quilts, is one of our most active and worthwhile endeavors.
 Originally created to give quilts to families or individuals whose homes had been lost or severely damaged by fire, Project Warmth has been expanded to include other needs and requests.
-Quilts are donated regularly to Rapid City Regional Hospital pediatrics, WAVI, Youth & Family Services, Black Hills Children's Home, Habitat for Humanity, and fire victims.
+Quilts are donated regularly to Rapid City Regional Hospital pediatrics, WAVI, Youth & Family Services, Black Hills Children's Home, Passages, Habitat for Humanity, Fort Meade, and fire victims.
 Special requests are considered.

-Each year members of the guild make and donated over 300 quilts.
+Each year members of the guild make and donate quilts.
 Project Warmth is the perfect place to meet new quilters, express your creativity and learn new techniques without fear of judgment and without cost to you.
 Work days are open to all area quilters.
 Everyone is encouraged to join in and help out.
 If you cannot attend the work day, fabric is available to make quilt tops or blocks at home.

 Quilt Display at the Cancer Care Institute

 The guild is happy to provide an ever-changing quilt display in the halls leading to the treatment rooms at Rapid City Regional Cancer Care Institute.
 The committee solicits quilts from guild members and changes the display approximately every three months.
 Our hope is that these quilts will brighten a patient's day as he or she goes in for treatment.